nationalparkservice/QC-tips-and-tricks/2_select/2_select_reduce.md

 # 2_1_one_big_set_many_small_sets

 In QC'ing data, one big problem can be usually be reduced to many small problems.
 The common tool for data reduction is the select() function.
-Select allows you to pull together meaningful groups of data, that I've called "natural groups".
-Begin by looking at all of the columns.
+Select allows you to pull together meaningful groups of data, which I call "natural groups".
+You can begin to find natural groups using select_all().

     library(tidyverse)